nxtrace/NTrace-core/README_zh_CN.md

                                      BestTrace
   -f  --first                        Start from the first_ttl hop (instead from
                                      1).
 Default: 1
-  -M  --map                          Disable Print Trace Map Function -v  --version                      Print version info and exit -s  --source                       Use source src_addr for outgoing packets -D  --dev                          Use the following Network Devices as the
+  -M  --map                          Disable Print Trace Map -v  --version                      Print version info and exit -s  --source                       Use source src_addr for outgoing packets -D  --dev                          Use the following Network Devices as the